Basis truncation, statistical errors, and systematic uncertainties in relativistic approaches to nuclear response: The effects of the HO basis truncation on the calculated nuclear properties

 The ISE3 or octupole strength is displayed in Fig. \ref{Strength-octupole}.
 Similarly to the quadrupole response, the octupole one splits into two main concentrations of strength in the $1\hbar\omega$ and $3\hbar\omega$ regions.
 Both of them are groups of states; however, the lower-energy part of ISE3 is dominant in contrast to the lower-spin resonances.
 The high-frequency ISGOR is only nominally giant regarding its intensity since the major part of the octupole strength is located below 10 MeV.
 The response to the octupole operator corresponds to higher-order surface vibrations in which the nucleus undergoes reflection-asymmetric, pear-shaped oscillations with protons and neutrons moving in phase.
 The ISE3 is mainly excited by inelastic scattering of isoscalar probes sensitive to surface properties and higher-order collectivity in nuclear dynamics.

-One can see from Fig. \ref{Strength-octupole} that the major, i.e., low-energy, ISE3 response is not affected by the continuum, except for the case of $^{70}$Ca, in which the strength undergoes additional fragmentation with the increase of $N_F$.
-This is similar to the case of ISGQR.
-With the exception of $^{208}$Pb, the fragmentation pattern of the ISGOR is affected considerably when $N_F=50$ is used instead of $N_F=20$.
+One can see from Fig. \ref{Strength-octupole} that the major, i.e., low-energy, ISE3 response is not affected by the continuum and by the change of the basis size, except for the case of $^{70}$Ca. This is similar to the case of ISGQR.
+With the exception of $^{132}$Sn and $^{208}$Pb, the fragmentation pattern of the ISGOR is affected considerably when $N_F=50$ is used instead of $N_F=20$.